1. Does Landstar lease on expedited teams?

 - Minimum cargo weight capacity of 2,500 lbs.

-- Trucks that pass a Level One DOT inspection through an approved Landstar inspection facility may be leased on.
+- Truck must pass a Level One DOT inspection through an approved Landstar inspection facility.

 - B-unit (no sleeper berth required):